-Any threat by a student to inflict harm to self or others will be taking seriously and addressed promptly.
+Any threat by a student to inflict harm to self or others or school property will be taken seriously and addressed promptly.
 Threats should be reported to the principal or lead teacher, who will decide what disciplinary action should be taken and if police support or notification is needed.
 A student making a threat may be subject to suspension or expulsion.
 The police will be notified about threats when it is deemed necessary.
 If a student has been threatened, the principal or lead teacher shall notify the student's parents/guardians promptly.